arcanemachine/phoenix-todo-list/support/deployment/README.md

 3. There are several example Caddyfiles:

-   - `Caddyfile.local`: Uses 'localhost' subdomain
+   - `Caddyfile.dev`: Uses 'localhost' subdomain
-   - `Caddyfile.vagrant`: Like local, but sets a manual path for the TLS certificates.
+   - `Caddyfile.vagrant`: Like dev, but sets a manual path for the TLS certificates.
      - This allows a self-signed certificate to be made on the host (e.g. using 'mkcert'), and used in the VM.
      - Designed for use with [Vagrant](https://github.com/hashicorp/vagrant)
    - `Caddyfile.staging`: Uses a live domain name, but not the production one.